 Drawing from 1736, Carrer Missió with Tereses.

 Arround 1960 the house had a restoration.
 In 1999 the facade was restored.
 The previous owners were from Soller and installed in Palma.
+In the past there was not many hotels and comunication was complicated, if you came from Soller you had to sleep in Palma, so many people had a property in Palma

 In 2004 The Turismo de Interior Dalt Murada, in the interest to make a good quality Turismo de Interior but at low price.